+As you read the solutions, some things will seem like really big shifts away from what we are currently doing, while others will seem more like minor modifications.
 Without question, the really big shifts can feel overwhelming, if not impossible, to achieve.
 But I believe there is a secret to pulling them off: We will be more successful if we do some of the really big shifts in coordination with one another, because the aggressive actions we need to take to shift one of the big challenges can sometimes soften the negative consequences that are caused by shifting the other.

+Okay, that sounds like a lot, so let’s walk through an example.
+Take two of our most looming policy issues: Our national defense strategy and our energy policy.
 Whether we like it or not — and regardless of what our personal opinions are on these two issues — major shifts in both areas are coming.
 Unfortunately, the difficult changes we need to make in our national defense and energy strategies have the potential to have a negative effect on many American lives and livelihoods.